Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

   observational alignment checks.
-- Amendment protocol: This charter may only be amended by a derivation that modifies one of the five axioms in Part VII, or by an empirical result that falsifies from above.
+- Amendment protocol: This charter may only be amended by a derivation that modifies one of the six axioms in Part VII, or by an empirical result that falsifies from above.
 Observational results that are merely consistent with the existing structure accumulate evidential weight within the charter.
 They do not amend it.
-- Next action: O-6 and O-3 are the same
-  derivation approached from two directions.
+- Next actions (priority order):
+  1. O-8: Enhanced resolution analysis of
+     Period A footage (2:32–2:36).
+Characterize
+     the Layer 2 variance floor for r_bubble and split onset geometry.
+This is the highest-priority observational action.
+     It does not require new data.
+  2. O-3 / O-6 convergence: Derive the
-  Derive the S-equation steady-state solution.
+     S-equation steady-state solution.
+     Closes O-3, O-6, D-3, and O-7 simultaneously.
-  This closes both simultaneously and converts r_bubble and D_K from calibration targets into confirmed structural predictions.
+     Converts r_bubble and D_K from directional
+     constraints into confirmed structural predictions.
+  3. O-4: Identify S(x,t) class from bifurcation
+     constraints.
+Produces the blueprint.